 ‘The Winds Of Winter’ Release Date Clues For October Found On George R.R.
-Martin’s Blog George§Posts
+Martin’s Blog Posts

-A new season of Game of Thrones dropped this week yet many avid fans of George R. R. Martin and his A Song of Ice and Fire saga continue to wait for the sixth book, The Winds of Winter.
-ASOIAF lovers have long been waiting for the next installment of the epic fantasy series and new rumors suggest that the book might just arrive before 2017 ends, specifically in October.
+A new season of Game of Thrones dropped this week, yet many avid fans of George R. R. Martin and his A Song of Ice and Fire saga continue to wait for the sixth book, The Winds of Winter.
+ASOIAF lovers have long been waiting for the next installment of the epic fantasy series, and new rumors suggest that the book might just arrive before 2017 ends, specifically in October.

 George R.R.
 Martin’s fans who have been closely following updates on Winds of Winter have spotted clues on the author’s recent LiveJournal entries.
-Earlier this month, the 68-year-old novelist wrote about TV shows great to binge watch prior to Game of Thrones’ premiere.
-But what fans, especially renowned A Song of Ice and Fire commentator BryndenBFish, quickly picked up is the introduction to the post and the author’s mood (pleased) at the time of writing it.
+Earlier this month, the 68-year-old novelist wrote about TV shows great to binge watch before Game of Thrones’ premiere.
+However, what fans, especially renowned A Song of Ice and Fire commentator BryndenBFish, quickly picked up is the introduction to the post and the author’s mood (pleased) at the time of writing it.

 “I’ve been working so much of late that I have fallen way behind in my reading…” George R.R.
 Martin’s opening read.